Mid leveltech

 Q5

-Tell me about a time when you discovered a critical bug in production code.
-What was the situation, how did you approach debugging it, and what was the outcome?
+Tell me about a time when you discovered a critical bug in production that affected users.
+What was the situation, what steps did you take to resolve it, and what did you learn from the experience?

 Q6